DiLiubarets/quartz_blog/content/posts/Excel/Alen DumpData Demand.md

         End If
     Next cell

-    ' Identify extra row labels and delete from Pivot_Copy extraRow = 2
+    ' Identify extra row labels and collect row numbers for deletion extraRow = 2
     wsExtra.Range("A1").Value = "Removed Row Labels"

-    firstDelete = True ' Track first deletion for Union function

     For Each key In pivotRowLabels.keys
         rowIndex = pivotRowLabels(key)

-        ' If the label is NOT in column S, delete from Pivot_Copy and store in Extra If Not dataRowLabels.exists(key) Then
+        ' If the label is NOT in column S, store row number and copy to Extra If Not dataRowLabels.exists(key) Then
             ' Copy the row to Extra sheet
             wsExtra.Range(wsExtra.Cells(extraRow, 1), wsExtra.Cells(extraRow, lastCol)).Value = _
                 wsPivotCopy.Range(wsPivotCopy.Cells(rowIndex, 1), wsPivotCopy.Cells(rowIndex, lastCol)).Value

-            ' Mark the row for deletion
+            ' Store row number for deletion
-            If firstDelete Then
-                Set deleteRows = wsPivotCopy.Rows(rowIndex)
+            ReDim Preserve deleteRows(deleteCount)
-                firstDelete = False
+            deleteRows(deleteCount) = rowIndex
-            Else
-                Set deleteRows = Union(deleteRows, wsPivotCopy.Rows(rowIndex))
-            End If
+            deleteCount = deleteCount + 1

             extraRow = extraRow + 1
         End If
     Next key

+    ' Sort row numbers in descending order (to prevent shifting issues) If deleteCount > 1 Then
+        Dim temp As Long
+        For i = 0 To deleteCount - 2
+            For j = i + 1 To deleteCount - 1
+                If deleteRows(i) < deleteRows(j) Then
+                    temp = deleteRows(i)
+                    deleteRows(i) = deleteRows(j)
+                    deleteRows(j) = temp
+                End If
+            Next j
+        Next i
+    End If

-    ' Delete the marked rows at once
+    ' Delete rows one by one from the bottom up Application.ScreenUpdating = False
-    If Not deleteRows Is Nothing Then deleteRows.Delete Shift:=xlUp
+    For i = 0 To deleteCount - 1
+        wsPivotCopy.Rows(deleteRows(i)).Delete Shift:=xlUp
+    Next i
+    Application.ScreenUpdating = True

     ' Convert Extra data into a table lastRow = wsExtra.Cells(wsExtra.Rows.Count, 1).End(xlUp).Row